derekantrican/MountainProject/README.md

 # MountainProject

-This repository has two parts:
+This repository has two main parts:

 **The MountainProjectDBBuilder (a parser/scraper for MountainProject.com):** https://github.com/derekantrican/MountainProject/tree/master/MountainProjectDBBuilder